Frequently Asked Questions (FAQ's)

 Why do you wait so long to cancel courses?

-If your course has been cancelled, make sure you check with us to see if there are alternate methods to obtain your desired course.
+If your course has been cancelled, make sure you check with your guidance counsellor to see if there are alternate methods to obtain your desired course.

 Will I be informed if DCE cancels my course?